openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-When the overcloud is deployed, Ceilometer can be configured to track a set of OS metrics for each node (system load, CPU utiization, swap usage etc.) These metrics are graphed in the GUI, both for individual nodes, and for groups of nodes, such as the collection of nodes which are all delivering a particular role.
+When the overcloud is deployed, Ceilometer can be configured to track a set of OS metrics for each node (system load, CPU utilization, swap usage etc.) These metrics are graphed in the GUI, both for individual nodes, and for groups of nodes, such as the collection of nodes which are all delivering a particular role.